devanfer02/ratemyubprof/README.md

 RateMyUBProf is a web application designed to help students rate and review professors at their university precisely Brawijaya University so other students could prepare the best for their upcomming class professor.

+This application is using [Go v1.24](https://tip.golang.org/doc/go1.24), [PostgreSQL 16](https://www.postgresql.org/) and [RabbitMQ](https://www.rabbitmq.com/docs/download), make sure you already installed the required dependency for this application.

 ## Development Setup

+You can use [devcontainer](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) to setup project development, just make sure you have installed docker already!.

 1. Clone the repository:
 ```zsh